tldr-pages/tldr/pages/common/salloc.md

 # salloc

-> Obtain a Slurm job allocation (a set of nodes), execute a command, and then release the allocation when the command is finished
+> Obtain a Slurm job allocation (a set of nodes), execute a command, and then release the allocation when the command is finished.
 > More information: <https://manned.org/salloc>.

 - Get an allocation and run a specific application: